 - Whether cancer cells are found in the blood vessels in the tumour removed during surgery (for example in testicular cancer).
 If cancer cells are found then cancer cells are more likely to have reached the bloodstream and spread to somewhere else in the body

-- The grade of the cancer – the higher the grade, the more quickly the cancer is growing and the more likely that cells have spread.
-You can read about cancer grading
+- The grade of the cancer (how abnormal the cells are) – the higher the grade, the more quickly the cancer is growing and the more likely that cells have spread

 - Whether lymph nodes removed during an operation contained cancer cells (for example in breast cancer or bowel cancer).
 If the lymph nodes contained cancer cells this shows that cancer cells have broken away from the original cancer.
 But there is no way of knowing whether the cells have spread to any other areas of the body